agusceriati/agusceriati/README.md

 <h2>🎯Goals:</h2>
-   <li>My personal goal is to continue growing and improving my skills as a Developer.
-I want to gain more knowledge and experience.</li>
+   <li>My personal goal is to keep growing and improving my skills as a Developer.
+I want to gain more knowledge and experience in this wonderful career.</li>